 Consequently, there is more complexity in performing diagnostic analytics because it requires more information and more varied techniques to get to the heart of a specific problem than simply stating the existence of a problem.

 As stated above, the main purpose of Diagnostic Analytics is to determine the factors and events that led to the outcomes of past events and states.
 When conducting Diagnostic Analytics, data analysts dive deep into the data and look for patterns, trends, and hidden correlations between variables, often using both internal and external sources to get the information they need.

 Interestingly, in the past, the entire process of Diagnostic Analytics was done manually.
-Nowadays, it would be almost impossible for a human to do all the work without the help of machines.
+Nowadays, it would be almost impossible for a human to do all the work or business performance or financial analytics without the help of machines.

 Typically, the process of Diagnostic Analytics employs a variety of techniques and tools to carry out its analyses, such as data mining, data discovery, drill-down, drill-through, statistical analysis, algorithms, principal component analysis, probability theory, filtering, sensitivity analysis, and time-series data analysis.

 Aside from discovering hidden correlations and connections between variables, Diagnostic Analytics can also serve to detect anomalies, determine causal relationships, isolate patterns, and indicate potential problems as they arise.

 Diagnostic Analytics has broad application across multiple industries, including retail, manufacturing, finance, and healthcare.
 This type of analytics allows company leaders to extract indispensable information from their data by transforming it into meaningful insights and visualizations that anyone can easily understand and use.